 Other wrinkles and lines are better treated with dermal fillers, either alone or combined with Botox.
 These include lines under the eye (tear through), lipstick lines, and neck wrinkles.

 Botox may also fix your bunny lines (lines on the nose that appear when you crinkle your nose to sniff something), or droopy eyes.
 However, that will require extra careful administration, as you don’t want an over-surprised look, or your beautiful smile to be affected.

 Is Botox Safe and What Are the Side Effects of Botox Injections?

-Here at Vibrant Skin Bar, you will get your injection from qualified experts who will help you determine for the right treatment customized just for you to get optimal results.
+Here at Vibrant Skin Bar, you will get your injection from qualified experts who will help you determine the right treatment customized just for you to get optimal results.

-In extremely rare cases, side-effects can include the following:
+In extremely rare cases, side-effects can include:

 - Difficulty in swallowing, speaking and breathing